muddassirnazir/openstack-notes/README.md

 • Compute Node: 1 processor, 2 GB memory, and 10 GB storage

 To minimize clutter and provide more resources for OpenStack, a minimal installation of your Linux distribution is recommended.

+Do not try my guide in production.
+I am not making any promises.
+I suggest you test it first.
+A contribution is expected ifi you find anomalies and errors.
+Thank you.